Guide to IPSEC used in IoT

 Authentication

 Pelion’s IPSec solutions include robust authentication mechanisms that validate the identity of the data sources.
 This is particularly important in IoT environments where multiple devices are interconnected.
-Knowing that each device is genuinely what it claims to be can prevent unauthorised access and potential breaches.
+Knowing that each device is genuinely what it claims to be can prevent unauthorized access and potential breaches.

 Confidentiality